 Three of the ten autopsy subjects carried an APOE4 allele; one (E44) in the pre-codon 200 group and two (one E44, one E34) in the post-codon 200 group.
 As in the larger cohort, there was no association between ARWMC score and APOE status.
 Although the APOE4 carrier group was very small and results should be interpreted with caution, the proportion of cortical blood vessels affected by amyloid deposition was significantly greater in APOE4 carriers than non-carriers (84.0% vs 18.4%, p<0.002), as was the proportion of cortical vessels classified as severely affected (66.0% vs 10.6%, p=0.02).
 The proportion of leptomeningeal blood vessels affected by amyloid deposition was higher than the proportion of cortical blood vessels affected in both APOE4 carriers (99%) and non-carriers (65%) and did not significantly differ between the two APOE groups (p=0.13).
 However, there was borderline evidence that the proportion of leptomeningeal blood vessels classified as severely affected was higher in APOE4 carriers than non-carriers (70.0% vs 33.7%, P=0.06).
 The degree of parietal or occipital capillary CAA showed no association with ARWMC score and did not differ between the pre and post-codon 200 groups, nor between APOE4 carriers and non-carriers.

-APOE4 carriers demonstrated an increased T lymphocytic response in the parietal U-fibres (3.8% vs 1.0%, p=0.01) and showed trends towards decreased myelin in the U-fibres in both parietal (64.2% vs 92.0%, p=0.09) and occipital (77.6% vs 90.8%, p=0.08) regions.
-In contrast, APOE4 non-carriers demonstrated higher staining of CD68 for activated microglia in occipital U-fibres (1.9% vs 1.0%, p=0.03) and parietal deep white matter (2.1% vs 1.0%, p=0.06).
-The ratio of Iba1 microglial staining between occipital deep white matter and U-fibres was also higher in non-carriers (1.5 vs 0.8, p=0.05), driven by increased Iba1 in the deep white matter.
+APOE4 carriers demonstrated an increased T lymphocytic response in the parietal U-fibres (3.8% vs 1.0%, p=0.01) In contrast, APOE4 non-carriers demonstrated higher staining of CD68 for activated microglia in occipital U-fibres (1.9% vs 1.0%, p=0.03).

 3.2.5.
 Pathological features and age at symptom onset

 In the pathology cohort as a whole, there was some evidence that younger ages at onset were associated with greater immune/inflammatory responses in the deep white matter.
-Negative correlations were found between age at onset and density of Iba1-positive microglia in parietal deep white matter (absolute counts and ratio compared to U-fibres, both r=-0.7, p=0.03) and of CD20-immunoreactive B cells in parietal and occipital deep white matter (both r=-0.7, p=0.06).
-The ratio of CD20 in occipital deep white matter compared to U-fibres also negatively correlated with age at onset (r=0.7, p=0.04) although CD20 staining was minimal in all cases.
+Negative correlations were found between age at onset and density of Iba1-positive microglia in parietal deep white matter (absolute counts and ratio compared to U-fibres, both r=-0.7, p=0.03) The ratio of CD20-immunoreactive B cells in occipital deep white matter compared to U-fibres also negatively correlated with age at onset (r=0.7, p=0.04) although CD20 staining was minimal in all cases.
 Younger ages at onset were associated with more severe gliosis on HE staining of parietal deep white matter (r=-0.5, p=0.02) and with lower axonal density/integrity in parietal deep white matter (r=0.6, p=0.06) and U-fibres (r=0.7, p=0.04) on RT97 immunohistochemistry.

 4. Discussion